cloud-66-internal/help.cloud66.com/_includes/references/network-architecture.md

 ### Ports

 The `ports` option allows you to specify ports definitions for your service.
 The format of the ports definition is a list of `CONTAINER_PORT:HTTP_PORT:HTTPS_PORT`.
-Note that the `HTTP_PORT` and `HTTPS_PORT` fields are optional, and you can have HTTPS without HTTP if you wish and vica-versa by including the colons, but leaving that corresponding port number blank.
+Note that the `HTTP_PORT` and `HTTPS_PORT` fields are optional, and you can have HTTPS without HTTP if you wish and vice-versa by including the colons, but leaving that corresponding port number blank.
 You can define multiple port definition triplets for a single service using the above format, for example:

 {% highlight yaml %}
 services: